Solana-wallet-activity-tracker/Solana-wallet-activity-tracker/README.md

 This project is licensed under the [MIT License](/LICENSE).
 You're free to use, modify, and distribute the code according to the license terms.

-Update:  16 June Path corrections
+Update: url is now accessible and responsive